vadkar/vB3/README.md

    </script>
    ```
+* Go to Maintenance and reindex your data

 ### If you do not have a Solr Server you can visit us at [www.indexdepot.com](https://www.indexdepot.com/en/ "Visit us for your o0wn Solr Index") to get your own Solr Index